All 32 Bands that Performed at Woodstock

 21. The Who

-Woodstock was The Who's biggest performance since the release of their groundbreaking rock opera Tommy.
-Their 24-song set began around 3:00 a.m. and included many songs from Tommy as well as "I Can't Explain," "Shakin' All Over," and "My Generation."
+Woodstock was The Who's biggest performance since the release of their groundbreaking rock opera "Tommy."
+Their 24-song set began around 5 a.m.
+Sunday morning and included many songs from Tommy as well as "I Can't Explain," "Shakin' All Over" and "My Generation."
 At the conclusion of their set, Pete Townshend slammed his guitar into the stage and threw it into the crowd.

-Drummer Keith Moon died in 1978 from a prescription drug overdose, and the group officially disbanded in 1983 but have reunited for various events and tours over the years.
-In 1990, The Who were inducted into the Rock and Roll Hall of Fame, and in 2006 founding members Townshend and Roger Daltrey released Endless Wire and returned to touring.
+Drummer Keith Moon died in 1978 from a prescription drug overdose and the group officially disbanded in 1983 but have reunited for various events and tours over the years.
+In 1990, The Who were inducted into the Rock & Roll Hall of Fame, and they continue to tour.

 22. Jefferson Airplane

-Jefferson Airplane's eight-song set took off at 8:00 a.m. on Sunday morning.
-This psychedelic rock band from San Francisco performed such hits as "Volunteers," "Somebody to Love," and "White Rabbit."
-After Woodstock, Jefferson Airplane continued to perform and record hits under different names, including Starship and Jefferson Starship The Next Generation.
-Jefferson Airplane was inducted into the Rock and Roll Hall of Fame in 1996.
+Jefferson Airplane's eight-song set took off at 8 a.m.
+Sunday morning.
+This psychedelic rock band from San Francisco performed such hits as "Volunteers," "Somebody to Love" and "White Rabbit."
+After Woodstock, Jefferson Airplane continued to perform and record hits under different names, including Starship and Jefferson Starship the Next Generation.
+Jefferson Airplane was inducted into the Rock & Roll Hall of Fame in 1996.

 23. Joe Cocker

-After an all-night music marathon, Joe Cocker took the stage around 2:00 p.m.
-The English rock and blues musician performed five songs, including his version of The Beatles' song "With a Little Help from My Friends," as well as "Delta Lady" and "Some Things Goin' On."
-Cocker overcame problems with drug and alcohol abuse and continues to tour sporadically.
+Joe Cocker took the stage around 2 p.m.
+The English rock and blues musician performed five songs, including his version of The Beatles' song "With a Little Help from My Friends," as well as "Something's Goin' On."
+Cocker overcame problems with drug and alcohol abuse and continued to tour sporadically.
+He died in 2014.

 24. Country Joe and The Fish